-Are you ready to get fitter and healthier but need some extra support?
+Are you ready to get healthier and feel better but need some extra support?
 This online fitness, nutrition and mindset program could be for you!
-If you're prepared to commit to 6 weeks of training regularly, eating healthier food and building stronger habits, come join the next Rio Project!
-There is no dieting, no calorie counting and just 45 minutes of exercise, a few times a week.
+If you're prepared to commit to training regularly, eating healthier food and building stronger habits, come join the next Rio Project!
+There is no dieting, no calorie counting and everything is completely customized around you.
 Each Rio Project includes:

 You ready to finally get stronger, fitter and healthier on your own terms?
 Join the next Rio Project here.
-Note: Project classes are limited in size as there is A LOT of individual attention.
+Note: Projects are limited as there is A LOT of individual attention.
 If the next Project is full, we'll be sure to let you know about the next one.

 Get travel + home workouts, healthy recipes, fitness tips and active travel guides every day!